-Subjects will be randomised (1:1) to receive once weekly insulin icodec + once daily placebo or once weekly placebo + once daily insulin degludec.
-The dose and dosing frequency of any pre-trial non-insulin anti-diabetic treatment should not be changed during the trial unless due to safety concerns; except for treatment with sulfonylureas (SU) and glinides that must be reduced by approximately 50% at randomisation at the discretion of the investigator.
-Randomisation will be stratified according to region (Asia, North America, South America, Europe) and treatment with SU or glinides (yes/no).
+Subjects will be randomised (1:1) to receive once weekly insulin icodex or once daily insulin degludec.
+The dose and dosing frequency of any pre-trial non-insulin anti-diabetic treatment should not be changed during the trial unless due to safety concerns; except for treatment with sulfonylureas and glinides that must be discontinued at randomisation.
 During the 26-week treatment period, subjects will have contact with the site weekly either at site visits or by phone.
-The end of treatment visit (V28) will be one week after the last dose of insulin icodec/weekly placebo and on the day of or the day after the last dose of insulin degludec/daily placebo.
+The end of treatment visit (V28) will be one week after the last dose of insulin icodec and on the day of or the day after the last dose of insulin degludec.
 Two follow-up visits (V29 and V30) will be performed 2 and 5 weeks, respectively, after the end of treatment visit.
 This will allow for appropriate wash-out of trial drug, following at least 5 half-lives of insulin icodec.
 After the end of treatment subjects will be transferred to a marketed product at the discretion of the investigator.